Creamy Tomato Basil Soup with Parmesan

 Instructions

-- Heat a large pot over medium heat.
-Melt the butter, then add the chopped onions.
-Add 1 teaspoon salt and 1 teaspoon pepper.
-Saute the onion about 8 minutes until they turn translucent, stirring occasionally.
-Add in the garlic and cook for 30 seconds, or until fragrant.
+- Heat a dutch oven or soup pot over medium heat.
+Melt the butter, then add the chopped onions and garlic.
+Season with 1 teaspoon kosher salt and 1 teaspoon black pepper.
+Saute the onions and garlic for 5-8 minutes, stirring frequently, until they turn translucent.

 - Sprinkle in the flour, and stir to cook the flour for 1 minute.
-Will look like a paste.
+It will look like a paste.
 Slowly stir in the chicken stock, whisking the whole time so the flour doesn't clump.
-Then add the canned tomatoes and basil.
-You can either transfer to a slow cooker and cook over low for 4 hours or high for 2 hours, or cook it on the stove top by bringing it to a boil, then cover and reduce heat to low and cook for 20 more minutes.
+Then add the canned tomatoes, basil and parmesan cheese.
+Cook the soup for 5-10 minutes until it is simmering.

 Notes